Want to Work from Home? These 15 Sites Will Help You Find Legit Jobs

 Tired of those too-good-to-be-true postings that really are too good to be true?

-FlexJobs hand-screens each posting — more than 33,000 of them — to be sure each company is reputable.
+FlexJobs screens each posting — more than 30,000 of them — to be sure each company is reputable.

 Choose to search for jobs by location.
-There, select the remote option, and scan the endless listings.
+There, select the “Can be Done From Anywhere” option, and scan the endless listings.

 Fluent in another language?
 Check out the number of telephone interpreter postings.
 Interested in words?
 Browse all the SEO and news writing jobs.

 But here’s the catch: To get the full details of a job listing, apply or access other perks (like the skills test), you must sign up for a $14.95-per-month membership.

 This is the only site on our list that’ll cost you, but the quality of its listings might be worth the price tag.
 Take a look to see whether you find enough openings relevant to your experience before signing up, and once you find the right gig, be sure to cancel your membership!

 Glassdoor is all about transparency, a welcome quality when you’re researching potential employers.
 Find company ratings, salaries and even information about the hiring process, including actual job interview questions.

-Start typing “remo …” in the location search box, and “Remote (Work From Home)” will pop up.
-If you don’t designate an interest area, the site will display nearly 3,700 jobs.
+Start typing “remo…” in the location search box, and “Remote (Work From Home), US” will pop up.
+If you don’t designate an interest area, the site will display more than 4,000 jobs.

-Boasting the position of “#1 job site worldwide” (according to itself), Indeed will likely offer you the most comprehensive search.
+Boasting the position of “world’s #1 job site” (according to itself at least), Indeed will likely offer you the most comprehensive search.
 Not only do employers post jobs directly to Indeed, the interface aggregates job postings from thousands of other sites.

 Although you’ll need patience to sort through the listings (and need to sniff out the ones that aren’t so legit), the search options are endless and the jobs are varied: personal assistants, social media managers, voiceover artists and food bloggers.

 Simply search “remote” in the location bar.
 But watch out for the sponsored listings at the top and bottom of the page — they might not fit your search criteria.